NAME

 VERSION

-This document reverse to verion 1.3.0 of Amazon::Credentials.
+This document refers to version 1.3.0 of Amazon::Credentials.

 METHODS AND SUBROUTINES